English Muffin Recipe (Homemade & Easy)

 - FORM DOUGH INTO MUFFINS: Once risen, transfer dough to a floured surface.
 Knead a couple of times.
 Divide dough into 10 equal pieces.
 I 'strangle' the dough between my thumb and first finger to 'cut' it.
 Roll pieces lightly between your hands to make balls.
 Sprinkle 1 tablespoon cornmeal onto sheet pan lined with parchment paper.
 Place dough balls on top of cornmeal and flatten into discs with the ball of one hand to 3/4 inch thick.
 Lightly spray top of discs and sprinkle on cornmeal to top of discs.
 Loosely cover with a kitchen towel to let puff up for 20 minutes.

 - DRY FRY MUFFINS: Heat large frying pan, griddle or cast iron skillet to Medium-Low heat (4 out of 10 on my stove) and spray it with oil.
-Transfer as many muffins that will fit in pan leaving 1/2 inch between them.
+Transfer as many muffins that will fit in pan leaving 1/2 inch (1.3 cm) between them.
 You may have to do two batches or use a second pan.
 Cover pan and cook muffins for 9 minutes until light golden brown and toasted.
 Note 2.
 Flip to second side, then cover and cook for another 5 minutes until golden and toasted.
 Check for doneness: If muffins are not browning enough, increase the heat to medium the last couple of minutes.
 If browning too quickly, lower heat or finish cooking in 350F/177C oven for 5-10 minutes.
 An instant thermometer slid into the side of a muffin will read 200F/93C.Repeat with remaining muffins if you are cooking them in two batches.
 Cool for 10-15 minutes on a wire rack before eating.
+Good luck waiting to taste them!

 Recipe Notes

-- If you don’t have instant yeast: you can use 1 1/4 tsp. active dry yeast instead.Â
+- If you don’t have instant yeast: you can use 1 1/4 tsp. active dry yeast instead.

 - For less puffy muffins: The muffins will puff up when cooked and deflate only slightly on cooling.
-If you like flatter denser muffins, you can press them down a little with a spatula while cooking.
-I also found that if you leave them uncovered while cooking, they will take about 5 extra minutes to cook.Â
+For flatter, denser muffins, gently press them down with a spatula while cooking.
+I also found that if you leave them uncovered while cooking, they will take about 5 extra minutes to cook.

 - Make Ahead: